Forum: Congressional Candidates Positions on Climate Change | Elections

 Georgia 10 - Jody Hice has a reputation for taking anti-science positions, and on climate change, he is no exception.
 He made President Obama's list of climate change deniers, along with some other lists of 'crazy' representatives in Congress.

-Georgia 11 - Incumbent Barry Loudermilk is against measures to fight climate change.
-He is being challenged by Democrat Adam Wynn.
+Georgia 11 - Incumbent Barry Loudermilk represents district 11 -- he is against measures to fight climate change.

 Georgia 12 - Rick Allen represents the district with an anti-science position on climate change.